dunahan/ahk_cnr_ve/README.md

 With version 0.803 all the data can be viewed and changes can be recognized.

 At version 0.804 I did a rewrite of the save check.
 It should be better, but yet not super and final.
 Okay, did another change to the save func, it was to complicating (why do I think in such complicated ways?).
-Now, it isn't finshed, so it throws many debug messages.
-That will be reduced in time ;-)
+For now, it isn't finshed yet, but it actualizes the script snippet at the recipe tab for the components and biproducts.